 Hemorrhages are one of several types of focal traumatic brain injuries.
 Focal brain injuries are localized injuries that only affect a particular part of the brain.
 While these injuries tend to cause less severe damage than other types of TBI, they can still be life-threatening if they are not treated promptly.

 4. Intracranial Hematomas

-Hematomas are collections of blood on the brain.
-Large hematomas can lead to serious injury and even death if left untreated.
-There are several different types of hematomas, including:
+Hematomas are collections of blood outside of blood vessels.
+Large hematomas that occur in the brain can lead to serious injury and even death if left untreated.
+There are several different types of brain hematomas, including:

-- Epidural hematomas: Blood clot between the skull and brain
+- Epidural hematomas: Blood collection between the skull and brain

-- Subdural hematomas: Blood clot under the thin layer of protection surrounding the brain
+- Subdural hematomas: Blood collection under the thin layer of protection surrounding the brain

 - Intracerebral hematoma: Collection of blood within the brain itself

 In some cases, hematomas do not develop until several days or weeks after a head injury.
 Symptoms of hematomas include vomiting, severe headache, unequal pupil sizes, and slurred speech.
 If you experience any of these symptoms after your brain injury, call your physician immediately.

 5. Coup-Contrecoup Brain Injury

 Another serious type of traumatic brain injury is known as a coup-contrecoup injury.
 The terms coup and contrecoup are French for “blow” and “counterblow.”
 Therefore, a coup-contrecoup injury actually refers to two separate injuries: